Being a newbie and starting a new life, and moving to Hong Kong is at once exhilarating, daunting, and stressful.

 We’re here to guide you through your journey of life in Hong Kong.

-There are things you’ve probably never thought of, like buying Hong Kong-themed gifts or the legalities of insurance for your helpers.
+There are things you’ve probably never thought of, like the best stores for buying second-hand goods or the legalities of insurance for your helpers.

 Then, the obvious stuff that you probably started stressing about as soon as the job offer landed – how can I find an apartment?
 Which are the best furniture stores?